weavejester/codox/README.md

 # Codox

-A Clojure documentation writer.
-Currently not yet in a state where it can be used.
+A tool for generating documentation from Clojure source code.

+Currently in an early state of development.

+## Usage

+Include the following development dependency in your `project.clj` file:

+    [codox "0.1.0"]

+Then run:

+    lein codox

+To generate the documentation, which will be placed in a "doc" subdirectory.